dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/kestrel/endpoints.md

 :::moniker range=">= aspnetcore-8.0"

 Endpoints in ASP.NET Core Kestrel provide the infrastructure for listening to incoming requests and routing them to the appropriate middleware.
-An endpoint in Kestrel is defined by a combination of address and protocol.
+An endpoint in Kestrel is defined by a combination of an address and a protocol.

 * The address specifies the network interface and port on which the server listens for incoming requests.
 This can be a specific IP address, such as localhost or a public IP, along with a port number.
 * The protocol defines the communication standard that is used between the client and server, such as HTTP or HTTPS, or the HTTP version.
-Endpoints can be configured to support HTTP or HTTPS or both, depending on the environment (development or production) and the requirements of the application.
+Endpoints can be configured to support HTTP or HTTPS, depending on the environment (development or production) and the requirements of the application.

 ## Default bindings